kiwi-bop/flutter_crashlytics/README.md

 Ensure that the ndk-bundle is installed or the stripDebugSymbol directory won't get created.

-Now setup a release script to populate the debugSymbols directory, following the instructions from https://github.com/flutter/flutter/wiki/Crashes
+Now setup a release script to populate the debugSymbols directory, guided by the instructions from https://github.com/flutter/flutter/wiki/Crashes

 ```